Toma400/Baedoor_Encyclopaedia/Loreum/Topics/Nature/Herbarium/List/Hyerbitus.md

 meadows, which makes it a bit otherworldly considering there can be few colour variants of Hyerbitus living in one place.

-Hyerbitus flower part is loved by *płytowiec* and porcupines, but humans use it mostly as alchemic ingredient or addition to brews and teas.
+Hyerbitus flower part is loved by [plate lizard](/Loreum/Topics/Nature/Bestiary/List/Plate_Lizard.md) and porcupines, but humans use it mostly as alchemic ingredient or addition to brews and teas.
 Hyerbitus is known for its subtle healing attributes, so it's frequently considered as excellent addition for healthy style.
 In alchemy it also serves as catalyst.
 It is important to mention though that Hyerbitus needs to be prepared, as eaten rawly causes nausea